 The product has the characteristics of a thick sponge and this is important for two reasons.

 First, as recommended by the manufacturers of pre-bottled brands, the mixture MUST be brought to room temperature BEFORE it is infused into the patient.
 Before the product is brought to room temperature it will look cloudy.
 It clears when warmed to room temperature.
 Unless this is done, the product will often cause difficulty with the infusion machines due to its spongy thickness.
-Some patients have experienced more difficulty with some of the normal known temporary reactions (headaches, dizziness, mild flu like symptoms) to the product when it is not brought to room temperature.
+Some patients have experienced more difficulty with some of the normally known temporary reactions (headaches, dizziness, mild flu like symptoms) to the product when it is not brought to room temperature or if the stabilizer used is sucrose.
+The better products now do not use sucrose as a stabilizer and this has been related to more serious allergic reactions.
 The solution: Bring the product to room temperature before infusion as noted in the product information brochure.

 I ended up in the emergency room with the words, “You are having a heart attack.”
-But what I had was fluid retention and this was solved by advice from experienced IVIg patients to which the new neurologist listened.
+No, but what I had was fluid retention and this was solved by advice from experienced IVIg patients to which the new neurologist listened.
 The solutions: Use a product brand with the least amount of fluid to product ratio, if fluid retention is an issue.
 Consider Lasix IV pre and post infusion.
 Slow the infusion to 30ml/hr and keep it there.
-Problems solved!
+Problem solved!

 GENERAL: It is important that the patient or a representative be proactive in reading the product brochure that comes with the product.
 Follow up testing and blood work may be important and some physicians have ordered the infusion of the product mixed with saline with which it is incompatible.
 Physicians and other medical staff may not be familiar with the products use.
 While the brochure is very technical, your physician may not be familiar with the product and you must be able to ask the proper questions on follow up blood work and the cautions to patients noted in the product literature.